hqpham98/c1023-code-solutions/typescript-intro/typescript-intro-quiz-notes.md

 - When was TypeScript introduced?

+2012

 - Who created TypeScript?

+Microsoft

 - How can you compile TypeScript to JavaScript?

+Using the TypeScript compiler tsc to convert the typescript code into valid JavaScript so that the browsesr can read it.

 - What are some benefits of using TypeScript?

+TypeScript is Javascript with syntax for types.
+By adding types to different variables throughout the code, it helps guarantee that you are working with the correct data type.

 ## Notes